cartheur/M6x09-CoCoC/README.md

 ## Using OS9-type line endings:

-This repository is intended to be useful when overlaid right on top of an OS9-type filesystem.
+This repository is intended to be useful when overlain right on top of an OS9-type filesystem.
 If you are using it on a Unix-style system (or a Windows system with the `tr` utility), you can add the contents of the file `gitsetup` in the root of this repository to your checkout's `.git/config` file.
 If you delete all files in the checkout (that is, all the files _not_ in the `.git/` directory) and call `git checkout` again to get them all back, then all of the text files (mostly source code) will be checked out with CR-only line endings instead of LF for Unix-type systems or CRLF for DOS/Windows-type systems.
 At this point, you should be able to copy the files over to an OS-9 filesystem without causing trouble for it.